Gunmen kill dozens in multiple attacks in one of the deadliest days in a Pakistani province

 Ali told The Associated Press that most such attacks are carried out with the aim of weakening Baluchistan economically, noting that “the weakening of Baluchistan means the weakening of Pakistan.”

-He said insurgent attacks could hamper development work being done in the province.

-Separatists in Baluchistan have often killed workers and others from the country's eastern Punjab region as part of a campaign to force them to leave the province, which for years has experienced a low-level insurgency.
+Separatists in Baluchistan have often killed workers and others from the country's eastern Punjab region as part of a campaign to force them to leave the province.

 Most such previous killings have been blamed on the outlawed group and others demanding independence from the central government in Islamabad.
 The Pakistani Taliban also have a presence in the province, and they are closely connected to the BLA.